 No Batteries Required: 10 Classic Toys For Babies And Toddlers

-This holiday season, why not go old-school with your gifts?
+Why not go old-school with your gifts?
 These timeless toys aren’t just free of annoying lights and songs, they also offer plenty of learning experiences and ways to play.
-Not to mention, they’re super fun for baby.

 You can’t go wrong with a set of wooden blocks.
 Baby can rack up hours of stacking (and tumbling) without getting bored, and he’ll get more creative as he gets older (expect to have these around for a long time!).
 We especially love this whimsical set from Uncle Goose which lets you mix and match to create endless little creatures.